 Decorate Your Home With Quilts

-In the old days, quilts were used solely provide warmth.
+In the old days, quilts were used solely to provide warmth.
 They were added onto a bed, layer upon layer, until the person was comfortable.
 Some were stuffed into open spaces in the walls and windows to avoid drafts.
 Their only function was to keep people warm.

 Quilts today do much more than that.
-Since we have heating systems and insulation, they are not as necessary for bedding.
+Since we have heating systems and insulation, quilts are not as necessary for bedding.
 In addition, we have more time and resources available to make our quilts beautiful as well as functional.

 Why Decorate Your Home With Quilts?

 Displaying your antique quilt, especially if it is an heirloom quilt made by a special family member, honors the work and love she put into the quilt, and also honors her as a person.
 If it is a family heirloom, it honors the entire family as well.